Differential/meteor-boilerplate/README.md

 ## <a name="file-structure"></a> File Structure

 We have a common file structure we use across all of our Meteor apps.
-Client-only files are stored in the `client` directory, server-only files are stored in the `server` directory, and shared files are stored in the root.
-Our structure also keeps view-dependent files together (`.html`, `.less`, `.js`).
+Client-only files are stored in the `client` directory, server-only files are stored in the `server` directory, and shared files are stored in the `both` directoy.

 ```
 .meteor/
 client/
-  ├── accounts/
   ├── compatibility/
-  ├── router/
   └── stylesheets/
     ├── bootstrap/
     ├── bootstrap-ext/